v4rgas/code-base-agent/optimization_tests/readme.md

 ## Results
 Time decreased by 3 seconds, still too much overhead.
 Threading needs to be implemented at a higher level.

 One possible solution is to add all nodes to a queue and have a pool of threads that process the nodes in the queue.
-This way, we can avoid the overhead of creating threads on every call to `parse`.
-Requires major refactoring.
+This way, we can avoid having to wait for all nodes to be processed before starting the next batch.